Charltsing/oPDF/README.md

 ![UI](https://github.com/Charltsing/oPDF/blob/main/screenshot2.JPG)
 Tips:
 1. Turn on transparency effects in Windows 11, Open Settings → Personalization → Colors, then toggle on Transparency effects.
-2. Hover the mouse over the label to see help information
+2. Hover the mouse over the label to see help information.

 **I want to declare two prerequisite skills:**
 1. The prerequisite for using oPDF is to understand the PDF operator instructions, all of which are included in the *Introduction*.
 2. Before analyzing the watermark, first take a look at the *View resource images* to determine if the watermark is drawn on the image.
 If so, you will need my other software - [Picture Magick Pro](https://www.cnblogs.com/Charltsing/p/PictureMagick.html).